 According to a recent survey by the Bank of Montreal, Canadians plan to spend an average of $1,610 this holiday season.
 That’s up a little over 15% from last year.
-Sixteen-hundred and ten is a big number.
+Sixteen-hundred and ten is a little more than just window shopping — that’s a pretty big number.
 And this is a survey, so people usually tend to underestimate their actual spends.

 But, as the holidays fill the malls with joy and laughter, the mall halls are also decked with many temptations.
-New toys, gadgets, calling your name.
-Sure, there’s the small minority that can walk away from a deal, but the running majority of consumers end up buying on impulse.
+New toys, jewellery, gadgets, calling your name.
+Sure, there’s the small minority that are just window shopping and can walk away from a deal, but the running majority of consumers end up buying on impulse.

 An exercise in window shopping